-The 2.1-mile Robert Frost Trail is located on land owned by The Fund for North Bennington, Inc. between the recreational area on the north shore of Lake Paran (beginning of trail, at left) and the Robert Frost Stone House Museum on Route 7A in Shaftsbury (end of trail, at right).
+The two-mile Robert Frost Trail is located on land owned by The Fund for North Bennington, Inc. between the recreational area on the north shore of Lake Paran (beginning of trail, at left) and a parking lot just south of the Robert Frost Stone House Museum on Route 7A in Shaftsbury (end of trail, at right).

-The principal access point for the trail is near the Lake Paran swimming area.
+The Robert Frost Trail can be walked in either direction.
+The western access is near the Lake Paran swimming area.
 Map to parking here.
 The trail starts at the point where the sidewalk to the beach reverses direction.
-The trail can also be accessed from the east end behind the Robert Frost Stone House Museum on Route 7A in Shaftsbury.
-The trail there starts where the lane bordered by stone walls enters the woods.
-There is only limited, seasonal parking at the museum.
-The museum is not affiliated with the trail.
+The eastern access is from a parking area that is reached by turning left immediately after entering the entrance drive to the Stone House Museum on Route 7A in Shaftsbury.
+The trail there starts at the parking lot.
+(The separate museum parking lot, located farther down the entrance drive, is reserved for museum visitors.)

 The main trail is blazed with blue paint.
 Informational signs are located at intersections with The Shore Trail.